2015 Kumanovo clashes: Allegations

 The clashes occurred shortly after the release of audio surveillance revealing corruption on a massive scale committed by the leading party in government.
-Many opposition leaders and political experts claim the shootout was politically set-up in order to divert the public's attention away from the scandals revolving around the corruption allegations.
-They also claim there is evidence that the group was paid 2 million euros in order to carry out the clashes.
-Due to how sensitive and controversial this event was, Prime Minister Zoran Zaev declared there will be an international probe.
+Many opposition leaders and political experts claimed the shootout was politically set up to divert the public's attention away from the scandals revolving around the corruption allegations.
+They also claimed there was evidence that the group was paid 2 million euros to carry out the clashes.
+Local analysts and international academics have also questioned the government's version of events.
+Then-leader of the opposition Zoran Zaev stated that "strong indications exist that this is a scenario planned by those in power."
+VMRO DPMNE strongly denied the claims that it was behind the Kumanovo incident and that it was staged.
+After he became the prime minister, Zaev declared there would be an international probe.
+Minister of Interior Oliver Spasovski also said that he would call for an international investigation.
+However, such an investigation has not been conducted.
+Regarding the incident, political scientist Florian Bieber wrote: "While the full story of the Kumanovo incident might never come to light, the timing, the confrontation itself, and its background have raised serious doubts about the veracity of the government version of events."